1566 (19th June)

 King James created his cousin and favourite courtier, Esme Stuart, Earl of Lennox.

 James Douglas, Earl of Morton, regent for James, was executed on charges of conspiracy in the murder of Lord Darnley.

-The Earl of Gowrie and the Earl of Angus persuaded James to go to Ruthven Castle and imprisoned him.
-Once he was there the two earls imprisoned him and exiled Lennox.
+The Earl of Gowrie and the Earl of Angus persuaded young King James to go to Ruthven Castle.
+Once he as there the two earls imprisoned him and exiled the Earl of Lennox.

 1583 (after June)